aristotelis-bobas/Webserv_client/README.md

 A simple HTTP/1.1 client written in C++. <br>

-Written for stresstesting CGI features of the webserv project of the 42 Network. <br>
+Written for stress testing CGI features of the webserv project of the 42 Network. <br>

 Hardcoded settings are:
 - establishes connection with localhost:80